-The Credit Agreement and the Indentures contain a number of covenants that, among other things, restrict, subject to certain exceptions, our ability to:
+The Credit Agreement contains a number of covenants that, among other things, restrict, subject to certain exceptions, our ability to:

-- incur additional indebtedness or issue disqualified stock or preferred stock; - declare dividends, or other distributions to stockholders; - · repurchase equity interests; - redeem indebtedness that is subordinated in right of payment to certain debt instruments; - · make investments or acquisitions; - · create liens; - · sell assets; - · guarantee indebtedness; - engage in certain transactions with affiliates; - enter into agreements that restrict dividends or other payments from subsidiaries; and - consolidate, merge or transfer all or substantially all of our assets.
+- · incur additional indebtedness or issue disqualified stock or preferred stock; - · declare dividends, or other distributions to stockholders; - repurchase equity interests; - redeem indebtedness that is subordinated in right of payment to certain debt instruments; - · make investments or acquisitions; - create liens; - · sell assets: - guarantee indebtedness; - · engage in certain transactions with affiliates; - · enter into agreements that restrict dividends or other payments from subsidiaries; and - consolidate, merge or transfer all or substantially all of our assets.

-Our Credit Agreement and the Indentures allow us to pay dividends and distributions or repurchase our common stock only when certain conditions are met.
+Our Credit Agreement allows us to pay dividends and distributions or repurchase our common stock only when certain conditions are met.
 In addition, our revolving credit facility requires us to be in compliance with certain financial covenants as of the last day of each fiscal quarter.
 The financial covenants require the calculation of Credit Agreement EBITDA, as defined in, and calculated by management in accordance with, the Credit Agreement.
-The Credit Agreement defines Credit Agreement EBITDA as "Consolidated EBITDA," which is Consolidated Net Income (as defined in the Credit Agreement) plus interest expense on borrowings, provision for income taxes, depreciation and amortization, and amortization of other intangibles, and is further adjusted to exclude certain non-cash charges and other adjustments (including unusual or non-recurring charges) and gains, and to include future expected cost savings, operating expense reductions or other synergies from certain transactions.
+The Credit Agreement defines Credit Agreement EBITDA as "Consolidated EBITDA," which is Consolidated Net Income (as defined in the Credit Agreement) plus interest expense on borrowings, provision for income taxes, depreciation and amortization and amortization of other intangibles, and is further adjusted to exclude certain non-cash charges and other adjustments, and to include future expected cost savings, operating expense reductions or other synergies from certain transactions.

-As of June 30, 2023, we were in compliance with our Credit Agreement financial covenants, which include a maximum Consolidated Total Debt to Consolidated EBITDA Ratio (as defined in the Credit Agreement) or "Leverage Ratio" and a minimum Consolidated EBITDA to Consolidated Interest Expense Ratio (as defined in the Credit Agreement) or "Interest Coverage".
+As of March 31, 2024, we were in compliance with our Credit Agreement financial covenants, which include a maximum Consolidated Total Debt to Consolidated EBITDA Ratio (as defined in the Credit Agreement) or "Leverage Ratio" and a minimum Consolidated EBITDA to Consolidated Interest Expense Ratio (as defined in the Credit Agreement) or "Interest Coverage".
 The breach of these financial covenants would be subject to certain equity cure rights.
 The required ratios under our financial covenants and actual ratios were as follows:

-June 30, 2023
+March 31, 2024

 Financial Ratio Covenant Requirement Actual Ratio

-Leverage Ratio (Maximum) (1) 5.00 1.25
+Leverage Ratio (Maximum) 4.0 1.65

-Interest Coverage (Minimum) 3.00 15.19
+Interest Coverage (Minimum) 3.0 11.02